couchbase/couchbase-ruby-client/README.markdown

 ## INSTALL

 This gem depends [libcouchbase][3].
 In most cases installing libcouchbase doesn't take much effort.
+For example on Fedora Linux, it could be installed with dnf:

+    $ sudo dnf install libcouchbase-devel

+On MacOS X with homebrew:

+    $ brew install libcouchbase

 After that you can install the couchbase gem itself:

     $ gem install couchbase